 There was a time when regular oil changes and a new set of tires once in a while was all the routine maintenance a vehicle needed.
 But to keep a modern, iDrive-toting BMW at its best, there's a little more to it.

 Whether updating your iDrive software or doing a BMW map download to the factory navigation system, keeping your BMW's iDrive up-to-date should be a regular task, just like maintaining any other part of your vehicle.

 In fact, BMW recommend updating your navigation system's maps twice a year, or annually at the very least.

 To check the map version in your BMW, go to your iDrive navigation view, open the settings menu and scroll down to Navigation system version.
 You will see the region, map version and year of your current map.
 If it's more than a year old, it's time to update.

 Part of the reason is the fact that roads are always changing.
 New roads are being built, old roads are being closed or rerouted, two-way streets are being turned into one-way streets.
 In some areas, up to 40% of the road network can change from one year to the next.

 The last thing you want your BMW GPS map to do is send you down a street that hasn't existed for five years, or let you spend an hour weaving through an unfamiliar town when there's a shiny new bypass that could cut your journey time in half.
-142,000 miles of new roads are added as part of the BMW iDrive map update every year, so updating your maps means your navigation system is going to work a lot better.
+Thousands of miles of new roads are added as part of the BMW iDrive map update every year, so updating your maps means your navigation system is going to work a lot better.